TTL Too High: Why Your DNS Change Won't Propagate

 • For records you change frequently (preview environments, staging, A/B test endpoints), leave TTL at 300 permanently.
 The query-load cost is trivial.

 • For records you never change (root MX, SPF TXT, DKIM TXT), leave TTL at 86400.
-Higher cache hit rate, fewer outages if your DNS provider has a brief outage.
+Higher cache hit rate, and fewer outages if your DNS provider has a brief blip.

 • Pick a DNS provider that respects TTL.
-Cloudflare, Route 53, Google Cloud DNS, NS1, DNSimple all honor it precisely.
-Some cheap registrar bundled DNS does not.
+Cloudflare, Route 53, Google Cloud DNS, NS1, and DNSimple all honor it precisely.
+Some cheap registrar-bundled DNS does not.

 When this isn’t on you

-• The user’s ISP has its own caching layer that ignores authoritative TTL and caches for fixed periods (rare, but documented at Comcast and some Asian ISPs).
+• The user’s ISP runs its own caching layer that ignores authoritative TTL and caches for fixed periods (rare, but documented at some Comcast and Asian ISPs).

 • A corporate firewall / WAF caches DNS independently.

-• A browser-level secure DNS (DoH) profile caches separately from the OS.
+• A browser-level secure DNS (DoH) profile caches separately from the OS resolver.

-• The user has set their /etc/hosts file manually and is no longer using DNS at all.
+• The user has pinned the host in their /etc/hosts file and isn’t using DNS at all.

 These are all out of your control.
 The right answer is to communicate the expected propagation window and move on.